Agreeing separation issues amicably

 Throughout the collaborative law process, we help guide couples through a divorce or separation with sensitivity and care.
 Our focus is on minimising the emotional impact on all family members while addressing legal and financial considerations.
 When it comes to matters involving children, we prioritise their best interests.
 Our collaborative approach ensures open communication, fostering agreements that support the well-being and happiness of your children.

-Another form of Alternative Dispute Resolution (ADR) we recommend during divorce proceedings is mediation and within our team, we have an accredited mediator – Gayle Rowley.
+Other forms of Alternative Dispute Resolution (ADR) that we recommend during family proceedings are mediation and Resolution Together.
+Within our team, we have an accredited mediator – Gayle Rowley – and Resolution Together trained solicitor, Emma Davies.

 Our team provide specialist legal advice to a variety of clients, including high-net-worth persons with complex business and personal assets to families and stay-at-home parents, across the region, nationally and abroad.